cordoval/PHPAutotest/README.md

 ##Instructions:

-You can download the phar file here: https://github.com/downloads/Programania/PHPAutotest/autotest.phar
+1. You can download the phar file here: https://github.com/downloads/Programania/PHPAutotest/autotest.phar

-Just place it somewhere, give it execution permissions and add it to your path.

-Also, you can clone this repository and compile the PHAR file yourself:
+You can also clone this repository and compile the PHAR file yourself:

 ```sh
 $ ./compile
 ```

+2. Once you have your PHAR file, copy it somewhere in your filesystem and give it execution permissions
+3. Then add it to your path or simply make a link into your bin directory

+*Warning*: Take into account that you won't be able to execute the PHAR file from the project's root directory, as everything will be duplicated inside and outside the PHAR archive.

 ##Usage: